aalarina/cnn-image-classification-pytorch/README.md

 ## Model Selection

 The training pipeline is implemented with a custom CNN as the default model.
-However, the repository also includes support for ResNet-18 for comparison.
+For comparison purposes, the repository also includes an implementation of ResNet-18.

 To switch between models, simply modify the model initialization in the training script.